kascez/ada-datastory/README.md

 ## What do people around the globe think about climate change?

 Diving deeply into the analysis, we wanted to see if there is a **common opinion expressed by speakers from certain regions**.
+For this part we used the summarization algorithms TextRank, LexRank, and Luhn Summarizer.
+Though we did not have large texts to be summarized, we used thousands of quotes, implemented the algorithms, and extracted the main ideas about climate change.

 **How do island countries feel about climate change?**